destaMo/Scrum-Notes/frontend/Styling/03_independent_I.md

 # TECHNOLOGY :: Frontend :: CSS/HTML

-Provide the list or PR or other contributions that prove to understand each subject or ask for tech interview, where we will go step by step through the following list.
+Provide the list of PR's or other contributions that prove you understand each subject, or add the Katas listed below to your project from J2.

 &nbsp;